 - Is your software affordable?

-If you are a one man show or have a small support organization that is already busy on application related issues, once again, we recommend the Computer Name approach.
+If you are a one-man show or have a small support organization that is already busy on application-related issues, once again, we recommend the Computer Name approach.
 Dealing with license key issues is not your primary business and you certainly do not want to spend a good portion of your time figuring out what hardware change broke the license.

-Whichever solution you end up picking, keep in mind that someone, somewhere will always try to hack your software and get a free copy.
+Whichever solution you end up picking, keep in mind that someone somewhere will always try to hack your software and get a free copy.
 Is it worth your while?
 Is it worth implementing a very strict license policy and potentially alienate paying customers to protect against a few hackers?
-It’s a decision you need to think about seriously as it that has a direct impact on your bottom line, one way or another.
+It’s a decision you need to think about seriously as it has a direct impact on your bottom line, one way or another.

 For more details about Quick License Manager's, visit our web site.